NickWebber21/hackoh12o/README.md

 2. install tailwind css `npm install -D tailwindcss`
 3. do `npm install` to install all the dependencies
 4. `npm install express`
+5. `npm install axios`
-5. `cd ridepare`
+6. `cd ridepare`
-6. `npm start` to run the app in development mode `npm test` to run the app in test mode `npm run build` to build the app for production `npm run eject` to eject the app
+7. `npm start` to run the app in development mode `npm test` to run the app in test mode `npm run build` to build the app for production `npm run eject` to eject the app
 - to view the app in your browser, open [http://localhost:3000](http://localhost:3000)